luke-feeney/Are-we-wrong-about-Web3-/README.md

 > i think we need to start looking at 'baby not bathwater' web3 content for the site & blog we should have a discussion, but i think we should wet our beaks at least

-(baby not bathwater is in reference to a line I have been propogating about not throwing the distributed, decetnralized baby out with the NFT bathwater)
+(baby not bathwater is in reference to a line I have been propagating about not throwing the distributed, decentralized baby out with the NFT bathwater)

 Which was met with